“We’re praying our insurance company agrees we need a new roof after Hurricane Ian” – Homeowners: do this instead

 Educate yourself on:

 • The policy terms and conditions (Actual cash value or replacement cost?
-Extended or guaranteed replacement cost?
+Have you extended or guaranteed replacement costs?

 • Compensation terms for trees and shrubbery and damage to other landscaping